Martín Campaña: Defensor Sporting

 In January 2013, he moved back to his first club Defensor on a six-month loan deal.
 An immediate starter due to Yonatan Irrazábal's injury, he finished the season with twelve appearances.

 Bought outright in June 2013, Campaña became a first-choice ahead of Irrazábal, being an important unit as his side reached the semifinals of the 2014 Copa Libertadores.

 Independiente

 On 12 January 2016, Campaña moved abroad for the first time in his career, after agreeing to a 18-month deal with Independiente.
 He made his debut for the club on 6 March, starting in a 4–1 home routing of Colón.

 Campaña became an immediate starter ahead of youth graduates Diego Rodríguez and Gonzalo Rehak.

+Saudi Arabia

+On 24 September 2020, Campaña joined Saudi Arabian club Al-Batin on a two-year contract.
+On 10 July 2022, Campaña renewed his contract with the club until the 2023–24 season.

+On 7 June 2023, Campaña joined newly promoted Pro League side Al-Riyadh.

 International career

 Campaña represented Uruguay at under-20 level at the 2009 FIFA U-20 World Cup in Egypt, but as the third goalkeeper.
 He was called up by Óscar Tabárez for the 2012 Summer Olympics being held in London, Great Britain, playing all three matches of the tournament as his side was knocked out in the group stage.

 Campaña made his full international debut for Uruguay on 27 May 2016, replacing Martín Silva late into a 3–1 friendly win over Trinidad and Tobago.
 In May 2018, he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia, being also included in the final list on 2 June.